• Skip to primary navigation

 Last weekend, we finally had zero plans, so it was time to flour up my baking station and get to work on Eva’s savory bread.

-I speak about Eva in my DeAngelis Family Easter Pizza recipe post, and mention that she had 3 different types of “Easter pizza.”
+I speak about Eva, my paternal grandmother, in my Italian anise bread recipe post, and mention that she had 3 different types of “Easter pizza.”
 A sweet one with anise (that’s the one in that recipe) and two savory ones– one with ricotta, and then this one, with Parmesan and parsley.

 Another reason it took me so long to get this recipe to you is that it took me 3 tries to get it right.
 The first time was pretty much just to figure out what in the world the recipe said.